 Data are collected directly from survey respondents and extracted from administrative files.

-This annual postal survey is aimed at all Canadian industries known to be performing or funding research and development.
+This annual postal survey is aimed at all Canadian industries known to be performing or funding more than $1.5 million in research and development.
+The survey is mailed in September each year.
 Respondents are given the option of completing the questionnaire electronically.
 The survey collects data for four years.
-For example the 2009 survey conducted in 2010, collects data on actual R&D spending in 2008 and 2009, on the preliminary figures for 2010, and on the spending intentions for 2011.
-Two follow-up postcards are mailed to all outstanding respondents.
-Telephone contact is made to all non-reporting establishments to discuss reporting options and to make special arrangements, including partial response in some instances.
+For example the 2006 survey conducted in 2007, collects data on actual R&D spending in 2005 and 2006, on the preliminary figures for 2007, and on the spending intentions for 2008.
+Two follow-up postcards are mailed to all outstanding respondents in November and January.
+Telephone contact is made to all non-reporting establishments throughout October to March, to discuss reporting options and to make special arrangements, including partial response in some instances.

 View the Questionnaire(s) and reporting guide(s).

 During the data collection phase, manual edits are performed, comparing data from previous submissions, financial statements where available and/or T661 data on file.
 Follow-up is initiated at this stage if deemed necessary.

 During the data processing, system edits are performed to verify accuracy and internal consistency.

 Analytical tables are run and reviewed to identify any potential discrepancies which require further investigation.

 Although a complete enumeration is carried out of known and suspected R&D performers and funders, records received from the administrative data do not provide as much information as do those completing the long form.
 Certain data are imputed for records from the administrative file based on the patterns of long form respondents in the same industry.
 Thus, as a result of the 2002 survey, the 2002 business enterprise sector R&D expenditures would be based on full enumeration but about 6% of the expenditures for 2003 and 2004 would have been imputed.
 Missing data estimated by internal ratios or industry trend ratios, funders' or contractors' reports, previous returns.